Force over Distance: Chapter 50

 No answer.

-In the scientist’s mind, REM took hold slowly, transforming the dark infirmary into an aching mirrored landscape, where they lay tangled in expensive sheets, and California sun streamed through the windows.
-“There you go,” Young whispered.
+In the scientist’s mind, REM took hold slowly, drawing him into a mirrored world full of light and ache, where they lay tangled in expensive sheets and California sun streamed through clear windows.
+“There you go,” Young said.
 “Hang on to that one.”

-Carefully, Young reached across Rush to pull his phone off the bedside table.
-He checked the alarm, then rolled his eyes when he saw that it was set to go off at 0500.
+Young reached across Rush to pull the man’s phone off the bedside table.
+He checked the alarm.
+Set for 0500.
 “Nice try, genius.”
-He switched the phone to vibrate, reset the alarm and then pocketed it.
+He switched the phone to vibrate, reset the alarm, and pocketed it.

 TJ would see them at some point, but—she would understand.